 You can add custom fields from the Contact Record.

-For more information on custom fields, see that help document.
+For more information on custom fields, see this help document.

 Contact scoring gives you a numerical score that can indicate the contact's fit for your product and level of engagement so that you can prioritize your leads and treat them differently depending on their score.
 It's a flexible feature that is useful to both marketers and salespeople and has many applications throughout the customer lifecycle.

 To manage your contact scores, click “Manage Scoring” from the Contact Overview page.